Do I need separate tickets for special events?

 What if I pre-reserved a ticket and don't feel well?

-If you or a member of your party are sneezing, coughing, running a fever or generally unwell, call us move your reservation and visit the Aquarium on a day when you all are feeling better.
+If you or a member of your party are sneezing, coughing, running a fever or generally unwell, call us to reschedule your tickets for a day when you all are feeling better.
 Tickets cannot be refunded but they can be moved with advance notice.

 How long are my tickets valid?

 Currently, the tickets you purchase online are good for the date and time you have chosen.
 You should arrive as close to that time as possible.
-We have a no-refund policy on tickets.
-All donated tickets or tickets given away as prizes from TV stations, Aquarium contests and nonprofit fundraisers expire 1 year from the date on the ticket.
-You will need to call to redeem those tickets for a timed entry.
-If your tickets expired during the closure, we will honor them for an additional 3 months.
+We have a no-refund policy on tickets, but you can reschedule your visit for a future date (up to 2 years from date of purchase).
+All donated tickets or tickets given away as prizes from TV stations, Aquarium contests and nonprofit fundraisers expire on the date printed on the voucher.

 Can we bring our strollers?

-Yes, strollers are allowed and encouraged, as are small wagons.
+Yes, strollers and small wagons are allowed and encouraged.

 Is there a fee for parking?